advancedroboticsaws/angel/README.md

 #### Step 1 `Check camera setup`

-Mark the following checklist yourself when you finish each setup.
+Mark the following checklist yourself when you have finished each setup.

 - [ ] Check your camera model.
 Make sure you have installed the right one.
 - [ ] Camera shoud be connected to the hub.